Mathnasium logo

 Is a Mathnasium franchise worth the investment?

 The value of a Mathnasium franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $90,436 to $149,616.
+The initial investment ranges from $104,816 to $143,346.
+Mathnasium disclosed average gross sales of $384,874 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Mathnasium franchise?